fleetdm/fleet/docs/01-Using-Fleet/FAQ.md

 Fleet and osquery work together by communicating with heartbeats.
 Depending on how close the next heartbeat is, Fleet might return results a few seconds faster or slower.
 >By the way, to get around a phenomena called the "thundering herd problem", these heartbeats aren't exactly the same number of seconds apart each time. osquery implements a "splay", a few ± milliseconds that are added to or subtracted from the heartbeat interval to prevent these thundering herds.
 This helps prevent situations where many thousands of devices might unnecessarily attempt to communicate with the Fleet server at exactly the same time.
 (If you've ever used Socket.io, a similar phenomena can occur with that tool's automatic WebSocket reconnects.)

-## What happens if I have a query on a team policy and I have it scheduled to run seperately?
+## What happens if I have a query on a team policy and I also have it scheduled to run separately?

 Both queries will run as scheduled on applicable hosts.
 If there are any hosts that both the scheduled run and the policy apply to, they will be queried twice.